Will the AspireAssist Diet Device Create Eating Disorders?

 - Increased intake at a meal with the knowledge they are evacuating 30% of it later

 - Decrease the likelihood of selecting healthy foods at mealtime

 - Frequent evacuations (more than the 3X recommend daily by the manufacturer)

-Thirdly, Nutritionists are concerned about the nutrition implications of flushing out approximately 30% of the food you eat.
+Thirdly, nutritionists are concerned about the nutrition implications of flushing out approximately 30% of the food you eat.
 Food is not just composed of calories (carbohydrates, protein, fat).
 What if the contents the patient is flushing out are some of the only sources of key nutrients (vitamins, minerals, phytonutrients) they would consume that day, opening the door to deficiencies?

-According to Doctor William Maisel, deputy director for science and chief scientist in the FDA’s Center for Devices and Radiological Health, “Patient’s need to be regularly monitored by their health care provider and should follow a lifestyle program to help them develop healthier eating habits and reduce their calorie intake”.
+According to Dr. William Maisel, deputy director for science and chief scientist in the FDA’s Center for Devices and Radiological Health, “Patient’s need to be regularly monitored by their health care provider and should follow a lifestyle program to help them develop healthier eating habits and reduce their calorie intake”.

 - What Does This Device Cost?

 According to consumers it averages $8,000-$13,000 dependent on the physician placing it.
 Additionally, insurance companies do not cover this procedure yet.

 Would You Ever Consider Getting This Device Placed?